anikde/CascadeTabNet/README.md

 ## Results
-Trained on doclaynet for 12 epochs on all 11 categories
+Trained on doclaynet for 12 epochs on all 11 categories.
+These results are on doclaynet test set.

 | Metrices | Area | Scores |
 | :----------- | :----------- | :----------- |